drfreder/pandemic-pub-bias/README.md

 Single-authored arXiv submissions are also up overall, but again the number of male authors is currently growing faster than the number of female authors, both as a percent change and in absolute terms.

-### arXiv: pre- and during-COVID-19 in the year 2020
+### Numbers of arXiv preprint submissions in January to April, 2020, by gender

 Next, I zoomed in on the months leading up to widespread stay-at-home orders and school and childcare closures that North Americans